-European Marine Site (EMS) is an umbrella term for two separate designations occurring together in tidal waters: the Special Area of Conservation (SAC) and the Special Protection Area (SPA) show in the map below.
-These designations form part of the Natura 2000 network of nature conservation areas, which are in place across the European Union (EU), whilst also contributing to the UK's network of Marine Protected Areas (MPAs).
-Currently, more than 17% of the UK's marine environment is covered by some form of conservation designation1.
+European Marine Site (EMS) is an umbrella term for two separate designations occurring together in tidal waters: The Special Area of Conservation (SAC) and the Special Protection Area (SPA) show in the map below and in Appendix D. These designations form part of the UK's national site network (formerly the Natura 2000 Network) of nature conservation areas, which are in place across the UK whilst also contributing to the UK's network of Marine Protected Areas (MPAs).
+Currently, 38% of the UK's marine environment is covered by some form of MPA designation1.

-1 Joint Nature Conservation Committee (2016)
+1 Joint Nature Conservation Committee (2021)

 Regular monitoring informs managers whether features are meeting conservation objectives, by achieving 'favourable' condition status, or if further management measures are needed (see Section 1.3).
-Conservation objectives and descriptions of 'favourable' condition can be found in the Regulation 35 (33) Conservation Advice for the site (a revised document is currently in development).
+Conservation objectives and descriptions of 'favourable' condition can be found in the Regulation 37 Conservation Advice for the site.
 Table 1 illustrates the conservation features and condition status of both the SAC and SPA, along with the parallel Site of Special Scientific Interest (SSSI) designations.